 Also some frenchdoors may need to have the center section built out to allow the slider to seal properly.
 If you are putting in a new frenchdoor, bear the preceding things in mind and purchase one that comes with a slideralready installed.

-If you wish to have french doors installed where both doors open, you may wish to have silders that cover the entire opening.
+If you wish to have french door screens installed where both doors open, you may wish to have french door screens that cover the entire opening.

 Conventional patio sliders can be adapted to this style of by installing 2 parallel screen tracks on the top and bottom and having bug strips installed on the 2 sliders so they seal against each other when closed.
 A good glass shop should be able to sort this out without too much difficulty.

-The picture below shows the parts in one of my french door screen kits and the measurements you need to put it together.
+The pictures below shows the parts in one of my french door screen kits and the measurements you need to put it together.

 If your french door already has the top and bottom tracks, then getting a screen is simple.
 Just follow the measuring instructions in the picture and enter the dimensions in the quotation form at the bottom of this page.